-At Pegasus we are on a mission to Inspire Healthy Decisions, but who are the inspirational forces in our life? asks Helen Pattison on International Women’s Day.
+At Pegasus we are on a mission to Inspire Healthy Decisions, but who are the inspirational forces in our life?
+That’s what Helen Pattison asked on International Women’s Day earlier this month.

 I’ve been lucky enough to have been surrounded by inspirational women all my life.